christianlevesque/RazorForms/README.md

 ﻿# RazorForms
-## A simple ASP.NET Core library to simplify composing reusable forms in Razor Pages
+## A simple ASP.NET Core library to simplify composing forms in Razor Pages

 For most websites, a solution like Razor Pages works really well.
 It's fairly straightforward to use, and it offers power and flexibility.
 However, composing forms with Razor Pages is _hot garbage_.